PeppiMyllymaki/PeppiMyllymaki.github.io/README.md

     <button class="accordion-header">SAK:n Lohjan paikallisjärjestö | Website developer & Graphic design <span class="accordion-toggle">⌵</span> </button>
     <div class="accordion-panel">
             <p class="accordion-text">
-                I am designing and developing a modern and visually appealing website for SAK Lohja using the Yhdistysavain tool, following the client’s specifications.
+                I designed and developed a modern and visually appealing website for SAK Lohja using the Yhdistysavain tool, following the client’s specifications.
 The project focuses on improving accessibility, streamlining workflows by implementing online forms, and creating a cohesive brand identity, including designing a new logo.
-The goal is to deliver a professional, user-friendly site that reflects the client’s values and enhances their digital presence.
+The goal was to deliver a professional, user-friendly site that reflects the client’s values and enhances their digital presence.

                 <br><br>